 If you’re using an interior design contract PDF template, ensure you mention this as most templates may not have this section.
 However, as a freelancer, make sure you do the job perfectly for the client to win their trust.
 Who knows, it may turn out to be a long term contract.

 Sometimes a client may wish to cancel an already agreed-upon order, and, as a freelancer, you should ensure this is covered in the contract.
 Mostly, if a client cancels an order after signing the contract, he or she will be responsible for paying any cancellation costs.
-This can only work if the cancellation terms are well-stated in the contract.
+This can only work if the cancellation terms are well-stated in the interior design contract template.
 Include the charges the client should expect in case he decides to cancel the project.
+You don’t want to incur losses after working so hard to complete the task.

 Most of the templates, however, won’t need much editing because they contain some of the standard components that every freelance interior designer would need.